mrowe/mikerowecode.com/michael/resume.md

  * Working with the relevant architecture and tech lead forums to ensure consistent and strategic architectural models are in place.
  * Building the architectural capability of delivery teams across REA Group by identifying, developing, and mentoring architectural talent in all teams globally.
- * Coaching, mentoring and supervising the Global Architecture team to ensure they have the skills, knowledge and support to perform in their role whilst recognizing their potential.
+ * Coaching, mentoring and supervising the Global Architecture team to ensure they have the skills, knowledge and support to perform in their role whilst recognising their potential.

 Key achievements: